harshitsharma-dev/BharatX/DEPLOYMENT_GUIDE.md

    pip install -r requirements-fallback.txt && chmod +x build.sh && ./build.sh
    ```

-2. The app will gracefully handle missing dependencies:
+2. The app gracefully handles missing dependencies:
-   - Uses built-in `html.parser` instead of `lxml`
+   - Uses built-in `html.parser` instead of `lxml` if needed
    - Falls back to basic string comparison if `Levenshtein` is unavailable
+   - All core functionality is preserved with fallbacks

 ### Other Common Issues